steno-aarhus/research/about/quarto.md

 -   We have guides that explain how to write Markdown files in a way that is as accessible as possible.
-The main things website authors need to include are `fig-alt` for alternative text for images, turning on closed caption for videos (which is easy for e.g. YouTube videos), and writing Markdown in a consistent and structured way.
+The main things website authors need to include are alternative text for images, turning on closed caption for videos (which is easy for e.g. YouTube videos), and writing Markdown in a consistent and structured way.